LEDYARD TOWN COUNCIL CANDIDATES

 Kevin is a huge proponent of re-development of existing commercial areas in Gales Ferry and Ledyard Center.
 He encourages land-use regulations that allow for better development while maintaining Ledyard's rural character.
 He supports the need for preserving the quality of necessary services and education.

-Andra Ingalls is a current member of the Ledyard Town Council, serving on the Finance Committee and as Chair of the Administration Committee.
-Previously, she served on Ledyard's Board of Education and the Social Services Board.
-Andra has earned a Bachelor of Science in family studies from the University of Connecticut and a Master of Public Administration from Regent University.
-Currently, she is working for LifeFAQs, a nonprofit which places mentors with at-risk students in public schools and is also working as a special projects assistant in the Plainville Town Manager's office.
+Andra Ingalls is a current elected member of the Ledyard Town Council.
+She serves on the Finance Committee, the Administration Committee, and the Community Relations Committee.
+Prior town experience includes service on Ledyard’s Board of Education and the Social Services Board.
+Andra earned a Bachelor of Science in family studies from the University of Connecticut and a Master of Public Administration from Regent University.
+Currently, she works as a nonprofit administrator.
 Andra has more than 20 years of experience working with children and families and is a 16+ year homeschool veteran.
 She has been married to her husband Scott since 1992.
-Together they have raised their four children, ages of 18-23.
+Together they have raised their four children, ages 20-25.

-Andra believes in small government, sustainable decisions, open communication among all community stakeholders, and working toward the well-being of the community we all call home.
+Andra believes in small government, stakeholder collaboration, local decision-making and that we work better when we work together toward the well-being of the community we call home.